Dovish Fed & ECB - Implications for Emerging Markets currencies

-Massive capital flows were witnessed into the Emerging Market (EM) economies since the Federal Reserve started its QE policy in 2008 and as a result, their currencies have appreciated substantially.
+Massive capital flows were witnessed into the Emerging Markets (EM) economies since the Federal Reserve started its QE policy in 2008 and as a result, their local currencies have appreciated substantially.
 These developments had a significant financial and macro-economic impact on these economies.

 A lower fund rate and an economic stimulus have impacted the Emerging Markets economies, especially Chile, Colombia, Brazil, India, Indonesia, Malaysia, Mexico, Peru, South Africa, the Republic of Korea, Taipei, China, Thailand and Turkey.
 QE and lower rates led to an appreciation in the domestic currencies of EM’s against the US dollar, decreased long-term bond yields and increased the stock prices in these countries.